frankgu968/batch_redactor/README.md

 ```bash
 python3 ./redaction.py terms.txt input/ output/
 ```
+**NOTE:** Your "output" directory should already be created, or the utility will return error!

 You can also specify the number of threads that you want spooled by including `--n N` flag.
 This number should not exceed 1.5x your actual core count.
 On smaller datasets (<10K items), single thread may perform better.